Oberheim OB-X8 Analog Polyphonic Synthesizer

 How about new sounds?
 I've been experimenting and have dialed

-patches that the legacy models could never do.
-The SVF sounds
+up patches that the legacy models could never do.
+The SVF

-really good, and its bandpass filter has produced some of the best
+sounds really good, and its bandpass filter has produced some of the

-brass/reed patches I have made to date.
-Oberheim included the
+best brass/reed patches I have made to date.
+Oberheim included

-XMOD cross modulation for clangorous sounds, and added another cross
+the classic XMOD cross modulation for clangorous sounds, and added

-modulation option using VCO2 triangle waveshape and made it variable
+another cross modulation option using VCO2 triangle waveshape and

-depth (the classic XMOD was fixed depth).
-The triangle cross
+made it variable depth (the classic XMOD was fixed depth).
+The

-modulation depth is matched from voice to voice which is great for
+triangle cross modulation depth is matched from voice to voice which

-playing clangorous chords in tune.
-With that new feature and
+is great for playing clangorous chords in tune.
+With that new

-notch mode of the SVF, I came up with the sound of a monster movie
+feature and the notch mode of the SVF, I came up with the sound of a

-grandfather clock chime, and it sounds scary.
-The vampire
+monster movie grandfather clock chime, and it sounds scary.

 When the desktop module became available, I purchased two of them